Menu

 An aircraft's stall speed increases in proportion to the square root of the load factor.
 Thus, an airplane that stalls at 35 knots will stall at 70 knots in a 4g turn.
 [5-54] Pilots should be aware of the risk of stalling the aircraft with increased load factors.
 Pilots also should not stall the aircraft above its maneuvering speed, which would impose a tremendous load factor.

 Design Maneuvering Speed (Va) is the speed at which a single flight control can be moved to its operational limit, in smooth air, without risk of damaging the airplane.
 Va is established the Airplane Flight Manual (AFM) or Pilot's Operating Handbook (POH).
-In older GA airplanes, VA typically is 1.7 times normal stalling speed.
+In older General Aviation airplanes, Va typically is 1.7 times normal stalling speed.

 Maneuvers that carry a risk of excessive load factor include turns, stalls, spins, high-speed stalls, chandelles, and lazy eights.
 Rough air also carries a risk of excessive G-loading.
 In extremely rough air, airspeed should be reduced to below Va.